prebid/prebid-server/docs/endpoints/openrtb2/auction.md

     ]
   },
   "rubicon": {
-    "status": "available" // If a usersync is available, there are probably no syncs to run }
+    "status": "available" // If a usersync is available, there are probably no syncs to run.
   }
+}
 ```

 A `status` of `available` means that the user was synced with this bidder for this auction.

-A `status` of `expired` means that the a user was synced, but it last happened over 7 days and may be stale.
+A `status` of `expired` means that the a user was synced, but it last happened over 7 days ago and may be stale.

 A `status` of `none` means that no user sync existed for this bidder.